mcay23/hound/README.md

 ### Current

-- Stream and download your own content from your drives, or stream content directly from P2P (torrent) and HTTP/Debrid sources through Stremio addon (AIOStreams)
+- Stream and download your own content from your drives, or stream content directly from P2P (torrent), HTTP/Debrid sources, and Usenet through Stremio addons (AIOStreams)
 - Connect and watch your IPTV sources (Xtream and M3U8 playlists)
 - Trakt-like features, all your watches are automatically tracked and easily browsable
 - Customize your home layout with built-in catalogs or MDBList lists